 4-3-21: INTERFERENCE WITH ANIMAL CONTROL OFFICER:

-It is unlawful for any person to hinder any animal control officer who may be engaged in seizing, keeping or removing any animal in conformity with the provisions of this chapter.
+It is unlawful for any person to hinder any animal control officer or designee who may be engaged in seizing, keeping or removing any animal in conformity with the provisions of this chapter.
 (2010 Code)

 4-3-22: VIOLATIONS; PENALTIES:

-Any person violating any of the provisions of this chapter shall be deemed guilty of a misdemeanor and subject to penalty as provided in subsection 1-4-1A of this code.
+Any person violating any of the provisions of this chapter unless otherwise provided shall be deemed guilty of a misdemeanor and subject to penalty as provided in subsection 1-4-1A of this code.
 (2010 Code)

+4-3-23: SEVERABILITY CLAUSE:

+Should any Section or provision of this Ordinance be declared in a Court of law to be unconstitutional or invalid, such decision shall not affect the validity of the Ordinance as a whole or any part thereof, other than the part so declared.

+4-3-24: REPEALER CLAUSE:

+All Ordinances or parts thereof in conflict herewith are hereby repealed.

+4-3-25: EFFECTIVE DATE:

+This Ordinance shall be in full force and effect from and after its passage, approval and publication according to law.

 PASSED AND APPROVED by the City Council and Mayor of the City of Downey, Idaho, this 10th day of March, 2020.